Andy-J-marshall/stanningley-bowls/README.md

 ## Maintenance

-Most of the club details are stored in the `config.js` file (e.g. membership price, team names etc.), so any changes will need to be updated.
-Similarly, the `stats.js` file and year drop down will need to be configured to support more years.
+Most of the club details are stored in the `config.ts` file (e.g. membership price, team names etc.), so any changes will need to be updated.
+Similarly, the `stats.tsx` file and year drop down will need to be configured to support more years.

 # Bowls script